IHE/ITI.BasicAudit/input/pagecontent/issues.md

 1. who.identifier and what.identifer, rather than the .reference, are used because it is expected that as audit logging is happening these values are directly available, and the resource reference is not known.
 However it is possible that the resource reference is known, should we add a MS on who.reference and what.reference to encourage recording of these "when they are known"?
 1. put homeCommunityId in as an Agent.
 Given that the definition in XUA is standalone, and is independent of organization or user.
 1. SAML profiling is focused on when a SAML token is used.
 There is no profiling of obtaining (access control decision).
 This is because [XUA](https://profiles.ihe.net/ITI/TF/Volume1/ch-13.html) only profiled the use.
+1. Some SNOMED codes are used in the Disclosure profile and example.
+Should we get these approved, or define our own codes?
+Are there other available codes to use?
+1. Welcome comments about other patterns that would be needed and defined.
+1. For RESTful Search/Query, the cleaned search parameters can be put into entity.description.
+Is this useful?
+1. cardionality is set to 0..0 for those elements that have no defined use.
+However in real-world there should be no failure to record an auditEvent that has something in these elements.
+It is expected that this behaviour, of saving anything that comes in, will happen.
+The profiles provided here are "best-case".
+1. There is a start at a test plan using Gherkin/Cucumber.
+1. In an AuditEvent that is describing a network interaction, should response time be recorded in the .period element?
+Who would be responsible for recording this response time?
+This seems too undefinable in abstract actor terms.
+Thus should it be given as guidance without constraints or requirements?
+1. Should a minimally populated or maximum populated AuditEvent have a defined .meta.security code so as to be more able to be access controlled at the Audit Consumer API?
+1. Is the use of AssuranceLevel proper?
+Should the extension element be defined more specific to NIST-800-63 assurance levels, and not allow to be carrying historical vocabulary that is not specifically assurance-level but rather the method of authentication used (e.g. urn:oasis:names:tc:SAML:2.0:ac:classes:PasswordProtectedTransport)?
+1. Note: Support for [HL7 Security for Scalable Registration, Authentication, and Authorization (aka UDAP) ](http://hl7.org/fhir/us/udap-security/history.html) when it gets published
+1. The profiles can provide more specific to that profile element short descriptions, definitions, and comments. please provide comments where specific profiled elements would be needed or useful.

+# known builder bugs

+- IG builder / validation issue with the slicing I need to use in AuditEvent.
+Discussion can be found https://chat.fhir.org/#narrow/stream/215610-shorthand/topic/slicing.20with.20complex.20.24this and https://chat.fhir.org/#narrow/stream/179252-IG-creation/topic/slicing.20sliced.20extension